schizoidnightmares/schizoidnightmares.com/_posts/2024/2024-06-05-plotbible.md

 My own fiction is not "family-friendly," so it is not like these content restrictions will go overboard.
 That being said, I have no tolerance for content that glorifies universally condemned material, such as sexual assault (including child molestation) or bestiality, even if it doesn't technically cross the line into illegality.

 I expect that the vast majority of users will not encounter difficulties with content policy compliance.

+## This doesn't change my other projects
+PlotBible is proprietary because it has to be. *Absurd Realms* and my music releases do not require commercialization and will remain under free cultural licensing.